Audition FAQ

 THEN we look at things like height, age, etc. to consider what role you might fit into and which of the other people that auditioned might match up with you.
 The same criterion is true for callbacks.

-How can I prepare for these auditions?
+How can I better prepare or get a leg up for auditions?

 Special Arrangements